hasssanezzz/visual-maze-solver/README.md

 # Visual maze solver

-A maze solving visualizer, using Dijkstra's algorithm.
+A maze solving visualizer, using the BFS algorithm.

 ### Settings